LlamaFlowJs/LlamaFlowJs/packages/llamaflow/CONTRIBUTING.md

 Right now there are two packages of importance:

-packages/core which is the main NPM library llamaindex
+packages/core which is the main NPM library llamaflow

 apps/simple is where the demo code lives